adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 * Click **Start...**.
 * Click **Launch...**.

-!!! tip Fixing Permission Denied
+!!! tip "Fixing Permission Denied"
     You may get an error for `...\/system.img: Permission denied`.
 To fix this, open up a File Explorer and go to `C:\Program Files (x86)\Android`.
 Right-click on `android-sdk` and select **Properties**.
 Click the **Security** tab, then **Edit**.
 Highlight Users in the Group or user names box, select Allow Full control